joao-arthur/assets/blog/interfaces/en.md

 In order to compare this code to another languages, suppose:

-- The repository can be null
+- `repository` can be null
-- The repository can throw an error
+- `repository` can throw an error
-- The user is an required argument
+- `user` is an required argument
-- If the user is correctly saved, the saved user is returned
+- If `user` is correctly saved, the saved user is returned

 ### Typescript